iterative/dvc.org/content/docs/command-reference/add.md

 Only the hash values of the `dir/` directory (with `.dir` file extension) and `file2` have been cached.

-# Example: Transfer to remote storage
+## Example: Transfer to remote storage

-When you want to include a remote location (like some file in a s3 bucket, or a Google Drive directory) to your project, but don't want DVC to control the given remote location rather just sync the data into your remote storage, `--to-remote` option can be used.
+When you have a large dataset in an external location, you may want to add it to your project without downloading it to the local file system (for using it later/elsewhere).
+The `--to-remote` option let you skip the download, while storing the imported data [remotely](/doc/command-reference/remote).
+Let's initialize a DVC project, and setup a remote:

 ```dvc
 $ mkdir example # workspace